npfernandes/ensemblify/README.md

     ```
     the `-march=native` flag may be replaced with `-m64` or `-m32`, and it may be necessary to include the `-static` flag depending on which system you are on.

-3. If you are using a bash shell, you can register `bift` as an alias for your bift executable by running:
+3. Add an environment variable with the path to your BIFT executable to your shell configuration file by running:

     ```bash
-    echo "alias bift='$(realpath bift)'" >> ~/.bashrc
-    source ~/.bashrc
+    echo "export BIFT_PATH='$(realpath bift)'" >> ~/.bashrc # Or ~/.zshrc, depending on the shell source ~/.bashrc # Or ~/.zshrc, depending on the shell echo $BIFT_PATH # to check if the variable has been set correctly
     ```

+    this will allow Ensemblify to know where your BIFT executable is located.

 </details>
 </details>